 If you leave the bottom open and extend the screen barrier loosely a few inches below the entry point, any bats remaining inside can still exit but none can regain entry.
 Alternatively, use metal bird netting formed into a one-way tube, flared at the building end and tacked to the wall around the opening to allow exit while precluding reentry.

 Again, once you’re satisfied that the bats are gone, close off the hole to prevent reentry --you may need a saw.
 Once their out of the house, keep them around by building or buying them a bat house.

-Should I Hire a Pro to Remove my Bats?
+.
+Read my thoughts on if you should Hire a Pro to Remove my Bats

 If you need help, we service the entire USA!
 Click here for a wildlife removal specialist in your town!